michelroberge/paulette/README.md

 Claudine was a colleague from my early career who specialized in mainframe development.
 She was thorough, understood things quickly, and brought light to everyone's days.
 She had a rare talent for working with you to solve any problem — professional or personal.

-I have no idea where Claudine is today, but I'd like to think she's doing well.
+I have no idea where Claudine is today, but I'd like to think she's doing well and kicking.
 She's that kind of woman.

 Naming this tool after her felt right: put some light on Claude.

-## What Is Claudine?
+## Who Is *this* Claudine?

 Claudine is an application generator that guides you through a structured development pipeline using conversational AI.
 Each stage has a dedicated expert you interact with to produce working artifacts.